-We aim to be a creative, collaborative co-working space where Crick researchers work together with Making Lab staff and other researchers to exchange skills, ideas and techniques.
+We aim to be a creative, collaborative co-working space, where Crick researchers work together with Making Lab staff to exchange skills, ideas and techniques.

 We also train researchers in a prototyping-based approach to create their own designs through one-on-one training and courses.
 Beyond the Crick, we're looking to become leaders in the 'making' approach for biomedical research.